threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 select * from users where username=winky1234 and password=winky1234
 ```

-I delete my password and use only `eq` and errors started
+I deleted my password and use only `eq` and errors started to appear.

 ![image](https://hackmd.io/_uploads/HyYi55T9ge.png)

-So the eq is one of supabase operators let search for it
+So the eq is one of supabase operators, let's search for it

 https://zone-www-dot-9obe9a1tk-supabase.vercel.app/docs/reference/javascript/eq

-we also have neq operator
+We also have neq operator

 https://zone-www-dot-9obe9a1tk-supabase.vercel.app/docs/reference/javascript/neq

-So what we can do? we can change the password to neq.dummy so that it finds the username admin and password is not dummy and extract data from that.
+So what we can do? we can change the password to neq.dummy.
+This way, the query will look for the username admin where the password is not dummy, and we can extract the data from it.

 POC: